featurepeek/marketing-website/content/blog/the-8-part-guide-to-better-code-review-checklists/index.md

 1. Secondly, make sure that tests are well isolated, so you can find the problem quickly if a test fails.
 1. Finally, do the tests test the code?
 Often, they claim they do, but don't actually assess the intended functionality of the application.

+[Jest](https://jestjs.io/) is a good option if you're looking into automated unit testing.
+For automated end-to-end tests, check out [Cypress](https://www.cypress.io/) and [Reflect](https://reflect.run/).

-However, always remember that tests are bullet-proof and shouldn't be relied on completely, as the next checklist item proves…
+However, always remember that not all tests are bullet-proof and shouldn't be relied on completely, as the next checklist item proves…

 # 6. Does it actually work? 💩